 You can do this in two ways.
 Either you can light 8-10 charcoals in the chimney and wait till they become ash and then add those amongst the already lit coals.
 Or you can add the same number of briquettes to the lit coals of the grills.

 The second option is an easy process, but they create a lot of smoke and temperature around the cooking area.
 So, you have to open and close the dampers again to keep everything the same as it was before.

 Remove the Ashes

 As a result, the charcoal will become smoother and won’t get burned properly.
 You’ll find a fan blade or something like that on the bottom of the grill.
-Twist that fixture and ashes will be removed.
+Twist that fixture, and charcoal ashes will be removed.